India–EFTA Trade and Economic Partnership Agreement

-The India–EFTA Free Trade Agreement, officially called the Trade and Economic Partnership Agreement (TEPA), is a comprehensive trade pact between the European Free Trade Association (EFTA) states (Iceland, Liechtenstein, Norway, and Switzerland) and the Republic of India.
-It was signed on March 10, 2024, after 16 years of intermittent negotiations, and is scheduled to enter into force on October 1, 2025.
+The India–EFTA Trade and Economic Partnership Agreement (TEPA) is a comprehensive free trade agreement between the European Free Trade Association (EFTA) states (Iceland, Liechtenstein, Norway, and Switzerland) and the Republic of India.
+It was signed on 10 March 2024, after 16 years of intermittent negotiations, and entered into force on 1 October 2025.

 The agreement aims to eliminate or reduce tariffs on the majority of goods traded between India and the EFTA countries and to liberalize trade in services and investment.
 It also incorporates commitments on sustainable development and includes an unprecedented investment pledge of $100 billion from the EFTA side to India over 15 years.

 Negotiations

 Discussions on a free trade agreement between India and EFTA began in 2008.
 Over the next 16 years, the two sides held 21 rounds of negotiations, finally reaching a draft agreement in early 2024.
 Talks were protracted due to disagreements on issues such as intellectual property rights (EFTA had sought stricter provisions like pharmaceutical data exclusivity, which India resisted) and market access for sensitive sectors.
-Prime Minister Narendra Modi’s government took a cautious approach in the negotiations, aiming to safeguard domestic industries and seeking greater investment commitments from EFTA, which contributed to the lengthy process.
+Prime Minister Narendra Modi's government took a cautious approach in the negotiations, aiming to safeguard domestic industries and seeking greater investment commitments from EFTA, which contributed to the lengthy process.
 Both sides eventually compromised by excluding highly sensitive items – for example, certain agricultural products and gold imports – from tariff concessions in the deal.
-By early 2024, the Indian government had approved the draft agreement, and the EFTA states also gave their assent, paving the way for the pact to be signed in New Delhi on March 10, 2024.
+By early 2024, the Indian government had approved the draft agreement, and the EFTA states also gave their assent, paving the way for the pact to be signed in New Delhi on 10 March 2024.